Sunday, September 28, 2025

 Mix, knead, wrap, rest 30 min. (in the refrigerator if using eggs),

-bring to room temp, roll, shape, dry 30 min. (use a fan to speed up the process)*, freeze or cook.
+bring to room temp, roll, shape, freeze or cook right away.

 *I make my shapes and put them straight on a lined (parchment/wax paper) cookie sheet